 Cheating, Plagiarism, Collusion, and Fabrication

-The College provides the following institutional guidelines concerning cheating, plagiarism, collusion, and fabrication for the information of all students enrolled in any course offered by San Jacinto College.
+Academic dishonesty (or scholastic dishonesty) includes, but is not limited to, cheating, plagiarism, collusion, fabrication, and any act designed to give or obtain an unfair academic advantage to a student or another individual.
+Academic dishonesty also includes an attempt to commit such an act.
+The following guidelines apply to students enrolled in any course offered by San Jacinto College.
 Gaining knowledge and practicing honesty go hand in hand.
-The importance of knowledge properly gained is reinforced by the grading system; therefore, the College emphasizes honesty fully practiced by establishing rules against cheating, plagiarism, collusion, and fabrication.
-Any act of cheating, plagiarism, collusion, or fabrication in any degree subjects a student to the disciplinary procedures listed below.
+The importance of knowledge honestly obtained is reinforced by the grading system; therefore, the College emphasizes honesty fully practiced by establishing rules against cheating, plagiarism, collusion, and fabrication.
+Any act of cheating, plagiarism, collusion, or fabrication, whether direct or indirect, will subject a student to the disciplinary procedures listed below.

 Students are expected to be completely honest in all phases of their work and must adhere to the guidelines provided by their faculty members for completing academic work.

 Cheating includes, but is not limited to, the following:

 - engaging in dishonesty of any kind on examinations, assignments, projects, or any program requirements;

 - unauthorized use or possession of examinations and/or materials, notes, books, resources, or sources at any time, whether or not actually used